divamkumar/gravity-game/README.md

 # Gravity Game

 ## About
-This is a C++ console game which runs on Windows (not cross-platform, sorry) which is an abstraction of the game Gravity Guy.
+This is a C++ console game which runs on Windows (not cross-platform, sorry).
+The game is a cross between Gravity Guy, Temple Run, and Geometry Dash.

 ### How to Play
-Avoid the obstacles by hitting the spacebar to teleport to the top of the game window.
-Hit spacebar again to toggle between being on the top and the bottom.
+- Hit spacebar toggle gravity.
+- Avoid the obstacles.
+- The score is the number of obstacles you avoid.
+- If you hit any obstacle, the game is over.
+- As your score gets higher, the speed of the game increases.

 ### Requirements
 - Download the code